bhisaac/5eFP/5eFP-SRD.md

 Your exposure to a criminal element has taught you thieves’ cant, a secret mix of dialect, jargon, and code that allows you to hide messages in seemingly normal conversation.
 Only another creature that knows thieves’ cant understands such messages.
 It takes four times longer to convey such a message than it does to speak the same idea plainly.

 In addition, you understand a set of secret signs and symbols used to convey short, simple messages, such as whether an area is dangerous or the territory of a thieves’ guild, whether loot is nearby, or whether the people in an area are easy marks or will provide a safe house for thieves on the run.

+### Traps (Rest 2)

+Remove all previously set traps to place a trap on your square.
+The trap becomes set once you move 1 or more squares away.
+Traps, when sprung, reduce a monster's movement to 0 and are then discarded.

+### Treasure Scout (Cooldown 2)

+At the start of your turn as the group token controller, you place a treasure encounter up to 2 squares away.

 ### Wanderer